Alfresco/acs-deployment/docs/helm-versioning.md

 * The minor version must be incremented if ACS version is incremented within a Service Pack.
 For instance: chart 1.0.0 (ACS 6.0.0), chart 1.1.0 (ACS 6.0.1), chart 2.0.0 (ACS 6.1.0), chart 2.1.0 (ACS 6.1.1)
 * The patch version of the chart must be incremented if ACS version is incremented within a HotFix or the chart was modified.
 For instance: chart 1.0.0 (ACS 6.0.0), chart 1.0.1 (ACS 6.0.0, chart modifications), chart 1.0.2 (ACS 6.0.0.1), chart 1.0.3 (ACS 6.0.0.2 and chart modifications), chart 1.0.4 (ACS 6.0.0.2, chart modifications).
 * The "appVersion" label must always specify the exact ACS release version, like 6.0.0, 6.1.0, 6.1.1.1, 6.1.1.2.
 If the "appVersion" was incremented between charts, downgrading to a previous chart is not possible.

+There was a need to break this versioning guide rules for ACS 6.2.1 which jumped to the next major version 4, to reflect pods for transforms.